xajayanthi/xearts_composer-wp-dev-kit/README.md

 ```

 ```
-If xearts_composer-wp-dev-kit is not registered in  packagist.org,use the below command to create project
+If xearts_composer-wp-dev-kit is not registered in  packagist.org,execute the below to create project

+First GIT clone xajayanthi/xearts_composer-wp-dev-kit to local folder (path/to/GITClonePath)

+and then execute the following commands
+$ composer clear-cache
-$ composer create-project  --repository path/to/GITProjectPath/packages.json  xajayanthi/xearts_composer-wp-dev-kit path/to/project
+$ composer create-project  --repository path/to/GITClonePath/packages.json  xajayanthi/xearts_composer-wp-dev-kit path/to/project

 ```
 ### 3. Start Development!